Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Replicated Simulated Annealing

 The lowering of the temperature forces the system to look for lower energy configurations, both reducing the number of monochromatic edges in each replica and increasing the similarity between replicas.
 In this way, RSA should converge towards low energy states of large entropy, as larger clusters of solutions can more easily accommodate $y\gg 1$ replicas.
 The reason why this should favor the planted cluster of solutions against the glassy states is that beyond $c_c$ the planted cluster has the largest entropy: in fact, glassy states are many, but the entropy of each glassy state is relatively small, such that their total entropy is not larger than the one of the states dominating the thermodynamics.
 This picture is not limited to the present problem and generalizes to other inference problems where the signal competes with many more random ``glassy'' configurations.

 In Fig.~\ref{Fig:RSAc17} we show the behaviour of RSA for $N=10^5$ and $c=17$.
+We report data for only one value $dT=10^{-7}$, but in App.~\ref{app:dTvsN} we show that it is enough to have $dT=O(N^{-a})$ with $a\simeq 1$ to recover the signal.
 The curves for $y=1$ are the same shown in Fig.~\ref{Fig:SA_variando_c} reporting the inability of SA in finding the planted solution.
 Instead, RSA can find the planted solution as long as $y>1$.
-Surprising enough, already the smallest value $y=2$ seems very effective in the task of detecting the planted signal, with 9 over the 10 samples shown in the figure reaching a perfect recovery (although the temperature where detection takes place, that corresponds to a jump in the energy, fluctuates a little bit among samples).
-For larger values of $y$, the behavior of RSA is practically sample-independent and seems to follow an almost deterministic law.
-A possible explanation for this extremely regular path is that the PM state in the replicated model is becoming unstable at the temperature where the jump takes place: if this happens the RSA dynamics has no other option than flowing towards the planted solution, thus eventually detecting the signal in the $T=0$ limit.
+Surprising enough, already the smallest value $y=2$ seems very effective in the task of detecting the planted signal, with 9 over the 10 samples shown in the figure reaching a perfect recovery.
+The temperature where detection takes place, that corresponds to a jump in the energy, fluctuates a little bit among samples, while for larger values of $y$, the behavior of RSA is practically sample-independent and seems to follow an almost deterministic law.
+A possible explanation is that the PM state in the replicated model is becoming unstable at the temperature where the jump takes place: if this happens the RSA dynamics has no other option than flowing towards the planted solution, thus eventually detecting the signal in the $T=0$ limit.